 Dame Reena is an NLE and was a successful primary Head teacher for 22 years.
 She achieved her doctorate in Educational Leadership in 2006 and was honoured with a DBE in recognition of her services to education in 2011.
 She is an educational consultant with significant headship experience and is responsible for an innovative NLE school which achieved three ‘Outstanding’ judgments under her leadership.
 Dame Reena chaired the DfE Primary Heads’ Reference Group for five years and is currently leading and chairing a national review of primary teaching on behalf of the Teaching Schools Council.

 Jim Brown: Elevate appointment

-Jim is currently Chair of governors at three primary schools.
-All of these are currently rated as outstanding.
+Jim is currently Chair of governors at two primary schools.
 He has 30 years’ experience of being a successful businessman.
 Jim has significant experience of the business world as a director of various companies and a successful self-employed project manager since 1989.
-Jim is a trustee of Queen Mary’s School, Thirsk, an independent school catering for ages 2 – 16.
+Until recently, Jim was a trustee of Queen Mary’s School, Thirsk, an independent school catering for ages 2 – 16.

 Rev Nigel Sinclair:The Leeds Diocesan Board of Education appointment.
 Chair of the Board of Trustees.

 Alison has worked in education for the past 20 years.
 She is highly committed to supporting the development of educational provision which allows pupils to flourish both ‘academically and personally’, and provision which ensures pupils develop a life-long ‘love of learning’.